-For the duration of the regulatory control period 1 July 2017 to 30 June 2019, tariff reassignment fees will be waived for customers who opt-in to the Large Low Voltage Commercial Time of Use Demand Tariff (TAS89).
+For the duration of the regulatory control period 1 July 2017 to 30 June 2019, tariff reassignment fees will be waived for customers who opt-in to the TAS89 network tariff.
 In addition, customers will be eligible to reassign to other network tariff offerings within a 12-month period, by paying the applicable tariff reassignment fee.